“Abide in me, and I in you. As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.”

 - Learning to ENDURE with God without giving up or losing heart.

-- Learning to BEAR patiently with God’s process.
+- Learning to BEAR patiently with God’s sanctification process.

-- Learning to ACCEPT God word without objection, but in faith because we trust completely in him.
+- Learning to ACCEPT God’s word without objection, trusting entirely in Him.

-Let us briefly examine a few questions that will help us explore these principles a little further:
+Let us briefly examine a few questions that will help us explore these principles further:

-What are the benefits of waiting on God in our life?
+What are the benefits of waiting on God in our lives?

-Why is it important to endure trials in our walk with God?
+Why is it essential to endure trials in our walk with God?

-God uses difficulty to grow godly character and faith in us that produces the fruit of holy living (Jam 1:2-4).
+God uses difficulties to cultivate godly character and faith in us, producing the fruit of holy living (James 1:2-4).

 How do we bear patiently in this life with God?

 One word: Hope.
-We look “forward” to his promises, his second coming (Jam 5:7).
-We should pray and meditate on this exhortation, “Now faith is the assurance of things hoped for, the conviction of things not seen (Heb 11:1).”
+We look “forward” to His promises and His second coming (James 5:7).
+We should pray and meditate on this exhortation (Hebrews 11:1): “Now faith is the assurance of things hoped for, the conviction of things not seen.”

 What does it mean to accept God’s word without objection?

-We take God at his word.
-If God says it, we believe it (cf. Lk 5:4-8).
-Remember, belief does not require full understanding of God and his ways, nor his holy scriptures.
-Trust is the key.
-To start, a “mustard seed” size faith (Mt.
-13:32-32) is all that is required to trust in the nature of God’s character as clearly demonstrated in his word and creation.
+We take God at His word.
+If God says it, we believe it (cf. Luke 5:4-8).
+Remember, belief does not require a full understanding of God and His ways, nor His holy scriptures.
+Trust is key.
+To start, a “mustard seed” size faith (Matthew 13:32) is all that is required to trust in the nature of God’s character, as clearly demonstrated in His word and creation.
 God matures us from there.
-We must be mindful that in comparison to God, we are “finite” and mortal beings.
-In contrast, God is “infinite”, immortal, and the creator of all things.
-Like many of the servants in the Bible, they had to learn to trust God at his word, without fully understanding God plan for their future (i.e. Abraham, Moses, etc…).
+We must be mindful that, in comparison to God, we are “finite” and mortal beings.
+In contrast, God is “infinite,” immortal, and the Creator of all things.
+Like many of the servants in the Bible, they had to learn to trust God at His word without fully understanding God’s plan for their future (i.e., Abraham, Moses, etc.).

-Security in God first starts with salvation in Christ (i.e. eternal security).
-God has provided atonement for our sin and justification only through Jesus Christ (Eph 2:8-9).
-After salvation, God assures our salvation by gift of the Spirit he sends to live in us.
-(Jn 10:28, Rom 8:38-39, Eph 1:11-14).
-Jesus will return to receive us and give us the promised redemption (1 Th 4:13-18).
+Assurance in God first starts with salvation in Christ (i.e., eternal security).
+God has provided atonement for our sin and justification only through Jesus Christ (Ephesians 2:8-9).
+After salvation, God assures our salvation by the gift of the Spirit He sends to live in us (John 10:28; Romans 8:38-39; Ephesians 1:11-14).
+Jesus will return to receive us and give us the promised redemption (1 Thessalonians 4:13-18).

-The reward of abiding is this: it enables us to grow in keeping the commandments of God and thus enjoying the fellowship of his love.
-True God glorifying fruit is only possible in oneness with Christ.
+The reward of abiding is this: it enables us to grow in keeping the commandments of God and, thus, enjoy the fellowship of His love.
+True God-glorifying fruit is only possible in oneness with Christ.

 (Other suggested scripture readings for further study and reflection: cf. Isaiah 4:2-6, 5:1-7)